|

 0 Comments

 One of the most common issues we deal with in therapy is how to set boundaries.
-More specifically, how to prevent other people from crossing the boundaries of your privacy or your red lines, and how to prevent them from interfering in your life when it is absolutely no business of theirs to do so.
+More specifically, how to prevent other people from crossing the boundaries of your privacy or your red lines, and how to stop them from interfering in your life when it is absolutely none of their business.

-Surely you have already been subject to your friends or the proverbial mother-in-law meddling in your life and suggesting what you should do and how.
-Well, sometimes those "suggestions" seem more like orders which you find difficult to counter, even though you absolutely disagree with them.
-Why is it so?
-Most likely because you haven't been taught how to set proper boundaries, or limits if you wish.
+Surely you have already experienced friends or the proverbial mother-in-law meddling in your life, suggesting what you should do and how.
+Sometimes those “suggestions” feel more like orders, which you find difficult to counter even though you absolutely disagree.
+Why is that?
+Most likely because you haven’t been taught how to set proper boundaries or limits.
 Perhaps you have no idea what boundaries are.
-There are certain lines that shouldn't be crossed in life, especially when they concern the personal, private life, and the choices of individuals that do no harm to anyone.
-Though admittedly, your choices might have a negative impact on other people's personal agenda.
-But then again, that's their problem, not yours, no matter how hard they try to guilt-trip you into believing you're a horrible person when you refuse to follow their plans.
-The first thing you need to learn in the area of boundary-setting is how to say "no".
-Such a simple word that many 2-year-olds master without any problems at all, yet so many adults struggle with.
-Have you ever practiced saying no in front of the mirror?
-Try it, as it might give you a clue as to how decisive and determined you appear when telling someone you won't do something you dislike.
-Once you master saying no, you can move on to setting boundaries in other areas of your life that you deem relevant.
-There is one thing you should be aware, though.
-Namely, if you set boundaries and then let people cross them as they please, your credibility will be undermined, and nobody will take your limits seriously.
-Therefore, start setting boundaries in those areas where opposition to them is less likely or, at least, is less likely to lead to a conflict.
-Practice makes perfect.
-You need to understand that people will be confused with your decisive stance if you had never stood up for yourself and for what you believe is important.
-They might even feel offended or upset, but that's for them to deal with.
-Of course, even those who have lots of experience in setting and sticking to the boundaries, waver from time to time.
-However, that doesn't prevent them from continuing to uphold the red lines, even though on occasion someone manages to cross them briefly.
-What matters is that you remain firm and unapologetic when defending what you believe is important to you.
-If you don't like your friends dictating your life choices, tell them so, politely.
-If you don't want your mother to raise your children in a way that is not in line with your values and beliefs, tell her to stop.
-If your boss is pestering you, stop him.
-There are always ways to prevent and stop unwanted behaviour.
-If your colleagues are gossiping about you, let them know you're aware of it and take action when you consider they have gone too far.
-So many things in life happen because we keep quiet, suffer in silence and wait for things to pass or change.
-They rarely do!
-Things change when we make the change.
-Speak up and don't feel bad or guilty about it.
-Remember, no means no. However, don't take the boundary-setting exercise as a carte blanche to be rude, selfish, aggressive and the like.
-It's all about finding proper balance.
-Whenever in doubt, trust your gut feeling.
-It is rarely wrong.
-Ending a relationship is never easy, no matter how impossible and frustrating it was.
-Many people come to therapy to find an answer to the question - should I stay, or should I go?
-Sadly, therapists can never provide a definitive reply as each and every one must decide for themselves.
-However, there are some tips that could make your decision easier.
+There are certain lines that shouldn’t be crossed in life, especially when they concern personal, private choices that do no harm to anyone.
+Admittedly, your choices might have a negative impact on other people’s agendas, but that’s their problem, not yours, no matter how hard they try to guilt-trip you into believing you’re a horrible person.
+Step-by-step approach to boundary-setting: 1.
+Learn to say “no.” Such a simple word that 2-year-olds master without problems, yet many adults struggle with it.
+Try practicing saying no in front of a mirror.
+Notice how decisive and determined you appear when telling someone you won’t do something you dislike.
+2. Start small and build credibility.
+Once you master saying no, move on to setting boundaries in other areas of your life.
+If you set boundaries but let people cross them at will, your credibility is undermined.
+Nobody will take your limits seriously.
+Begin in areas where opposition is less likely or where conflict is less probable.
+3. Prepare for reactions.
+People might be confused, offended, or upset by your decisive stance—that’s their issue, not yours.
+Even experienced boundary-setters waver from time to time, but the key is to remain firm and unapologetic.
+4. Address violations promptly.
+If friends dictate your choices, tell them politely to stop.
+If family members act against your values, set limits.
+If your boss or colleagues behave inappropriately, take action immediately.
+5. Maintain balance.
+Speak up and don’t feel guilty about it.
+No means no. Avoid using boundary-setting as a license to be rude, selfish, or aggressive.
+Trust your gut feeling—it is rarely wrong.
+So many things in life happen because we stay silent, suffer in silence, and wait for change.
+Things rarely change unless you act.
+Speak up, defend your red lines, and take control of your life.
+Ending a relationship is never easy, no matter how impossible or frustrating it was.
+Many people come to therapy asking the same question: should I stay, or should I go?
+Sadly, therapists can never provide a definitive reply, as each person must decide for themselves.
+However, there are some insights that can make your decision a bit easier.

 There is probably something unique to each of us when it comes to our eating patterns and habits.
 Surely, you have had ample opportunity to observe that during December festivities when eating and drinking were in excess.
 Some people seem to be constantly on a diet, yet never manage to get to their ideal weight.
 Others overly indulge in large quantities of unhealthy food and alcohol.
 There are even some who almost seem to enjoy in the self-inflicted torture of vehemently rejecting any food intake.
 A few lonely souls on this planet believe food is their only friend.
 We could say that many people have a rather unhealthy relationship with food.
 But what does that say about them?
 The thing with food is that our troublesome attitude to it can quickly turn into an obsession and even more rapidly develop into an eating disorder.
 Various types of eating disorders exist, and the list of new ones is growing.
 What they all have in common, though, is a deep dissatisfaction, suffering even, of the person affected by them.
 Very often, the unhappiness with the body is but a cover for a deeper issue troubling them.
 Sure, it all starts out as a desire to lose weight or become more muscular, more toned, prettier.
 However, the real reason for all the dieting is hiding beneath the suppressed needs and desires of which the person might not even be aware of.
 Initially, when results are slowly showing, people are exalted and feel worthy again.
 Alas, the feeling never lasts long and the frustration of having to give up on something they love starts creeping in.
 Many discover that despite attaining the goal their overall satisfaction with life and themselves is still at an all-time low.
 Why?
 Because almost always, eating disorders are related to the feeling of being in control.
 People who feel like their life is spinning out of control, or who are frustrated by something that is beyond their power, start focusing on food because it's the only thing they still have some say over.
 Or so they believe, as food soon takes control over them.
 Overeaters often try to suppress their negative emotions and the feelings of worthlessness by stuffing themselves with lots of unhealthy food.
 For a moment they find comfort and solace in it.
 Sometimes, overeating is their cry for help, and they hope someone will notice them suffering and come to their rescue.
 Those who don't have an eating disorder, yet are extremely strict and rigid about their eating, frequently don't know how to enjoy life.
 They seem to be punishing themselves all the time without knowing it.
 To them, life is work and no play.
 They believe enjoying a good meal over a fun dinner with friends is not allowed as they associate life with rigidity, sacrifices and pain.
 How about those who seem to enjoy food and wine almost too much?
 Well, they tend to consider themselves above all others.
 At least on the surface.
 Beneath it all, they feel like frauds and fear that someone might unveil the embarrassing truth about them.
 They act as if rules and limitations don't apply to them.
 Sadly, their debauchery often masks the underlying depression they can't seem to shake off.
 These bon vivants give the impression of being masters of their life.
 Deep down, though, they too are unhappy with themselves.
 Frequently, they seem to compensate the lack of professional, personal or relational success with their larger-than-life attitude.
 And what better way to demonstrate it than sitting at the table and eat life with a big spoon!
 Therefore, they need to ostentatiously show to everyone that the world is their oyster.
 Of course, as always, these are but some possible reasons as to why people act the way they do at the table.
 Take it as food for thought and try to notice for yourself what kind of eating patterns you engage in and when.
 It just might help you get to the bottom of what's really eating you up. |